 - Senior Vice President, Corporate Affairs

 Tim is Senior Vice President, Corporate Affairs at Editas Medicine.
 He joined Editas Medicine in January 2016 and oversees government affairs, global policy, human resources, corporate communications, and market development.
 Prior to joining Editas Medicine, Tim served as Senior Vice President of Public Affairs for Cubist Pharmaceuticals, until the company was acquired by Merck in 2015.
 Before joining Cubist, Tim spent several years at Biogen Idec, where he most recently served as Vice President of Public Affairs, overseeing global communications….

 - Charlene Stern, J.D., Ph.D.

 Charlene was part of the team that launched Editas Medicine in 2013.
-As Head of Legal, she oversees and manages all legal matters, including corporate governance, securities compliance and SEC reporting, partnering and licensing transactions, financings, and intellectual property strategy.
+As Chief Legal Officer, she oversees and manages all legal matters, including corporate governance, securities compliance and SEC reporting, partnering and licensing transactions, financings, and intellectual property strategy.
 She also serves as Editas Medicine’s Corporate Secretary.
 Prior to Editas Medicine, Charlene was senior patent counsel at AVEO Oncology, where she was responsible for developing and executing AVEO’s intellectual property strategy.
 Earlier in her career, she was a senior…